-They are a top three chip for me, but my wife does not care for them, so I am splitting the difference in the rankings.
+They are a top three chip for me, as I like Cool Ranch Doritos, but my wife does not care for this Quest potato chips flavor, so I am splitting the difference in the rankings.

-I enjoy these shifts because they remind me of Cool Ranch Doritos, with a slightly different flavor.
+I enjoy these tortilla chips because they remind me of Cool Ranch Doritos with a slightly different flavor.
 The flavor is still good, but it’s not exactly the same.

-But the tortilla style of these quest protein chips really helps make the chip better and an enjoyable overall experience.
+But the tortilla style protein chips of these Quest chips help make the tortilla chip better and an enjoyable overall experience.

-The caloric and macro breakdowns are similar to what we’ve seen on others, 19 g of protein, 140 cal, low carbs, and low fat.
+The caloric and macro breakdowns on these high protein chips are similar to what we’ve seen on others: 19 g of protein, 140 cal, low carbs, and low fat.

-Like the nacho cheese flavor above, these ranch flavor chips leave a pretty good amount of flavor dust on your fingers whenever you are eating them, which some people might find annoying or great, depending on your preference.
+Like the nacho flavor above, these ranch flavor chips leave a pretty good amount of flavor dust on your fingers whenever you eat them, which some people might find annoying or great, depending on your preference.